 Daytime running lights (DRLs) & high intensity discharge (HID) headlamps.

-New Triton features our best headlight design ever.
-The Super Wide High Intensity Discharge headlamps on GLS models spray the light over a wide area.
+Triton features our best headlight design ever.
+The Super Wide High Intensity Discharge headlamps on GLS and VRX models spray the light over a wide area.
 It means more safety and an easier drive, with the added safety of LED daytime running Lights.

 What's going on back there?

 Wellside models feature a reversing camera for safety when you’re moving backwards and visibility is limited.

 Here’s another innovative feature that’s there just in case.
 If you unintentionally hit your accelerator pedal as well as your brake in an emergency situation, the new SmartBrake system spots the error, cancels out the message from the gas pedal and puts full concentration on your braking.

 This technology makes it easier to start off a steep uphill slope by preventing the vehicle from rolling backwards.
 It maintains the braking force for two seconds while you move your foot from the brake to the accelerator.